Keynote

 Augment

-A recap from Manifest 2026 featuring Harish Abbott on how agentic AI is being applied in logistics today, what’s slowing adoption, and how leaders can drive measurable ROI through alignment and incentives.
+Harish Abbott at Manifest 2026 on where agentic AI is delivering real ROI in logistics, what's slowing adoption, and how leaders can drive measurable results.

 Agentic AI in Logistics, Real-World ROI & Organizational Adoption